Meex97/TLN-Mazzei/readMe.txt

 - There is a price on my head
 - your big opportunity is flying out of here

-you imagine things
+- you imagine things
-you are flying out of here
+- you are flying out of here
-there is a price on your head
+- there is a price on your head
-a price is flying out of here
+- a price is flying out of here

+- There is an opportunity out of here
+- You are sleeping
+- You are walking
+- There is a dog out of here